-- Utility-scale solar development in areas designated as Productive Rural, as well as other land use designations other than Resource Lands, would be limited only by regional plan policies that apply to all other types of development of lands that fall within this designation.
+• Utility-scale solar development in land use designations other than Resource Lands would be limited only by regional plan policies that apply to all other types of development of lands that fall within this designation.
 Screening should make use of native trees and shrubs that provide habitat and forage for wildlife.
-In cases where the area around the panel installations will not be grazed by livestock or otherwise used for agricultural production, solar developments should be planted in native perennials that have a high forage value for native pollinators, birds and mammals.
-In addition to providing habitat, this approach will contribute to the continued building of soils.41 - Towns that wish to preclude utility-scale solar development on lands designated by their plans as commercial or industrial, or defined as aesthetically valuable (e.g., scenic corridors or view sheds), are encouraged to establish policies to that effect, and should direct solar development to lands deemed appropriate as a matter of town policy. - Utility-scale solar developments should have an escrowed decommissioning fund to ensure they are decommissioned after they permanently cease operation. - Other types of renewable energy development, such as methane digesters or properly-scaled and sited biomass-based generation, specifically combined heat and power projects such as that recently proposed by Allard Lumber for which the WRC awarded a grant, could be appropriate.
-There may be additional hydro-power opportunities as well, but these would likely be small, run of river installations that make use of existing dams with sound and viable structural integrity.
+In cases where the area around the panel installations will not be grazed by livestock or otherwise used for agricultural production, solar developments should be planted in native perennials that have a high forage value for native pollinators,^{22,23} birds24 and mammals.
+In addition to providing habitat, this approach will contribute to the continued building of soils.

+• Towns that wish to preclude utility-scale solar development on lands designated by their plans as commercial or industrial, or defined as aesthetically valuable (e.g., scenic corridors or viewsheds), are encouraged to establish policies to that effect, and should direct solar development to lands deemed appropriate as a matter of town policy.

+• Utility-scale solar developments should have an escrowed decommissioning fund to ensure they are decommissioned after they permanently cease operation.